VasilKalchev/LiquidMenu/README.md

 ```
 The `number` specifies which one of the attached functions should be called.

-Similar functions can be attached under the same number to different **lines** and then called on a similar events.
+*Similar functions can be attached under the same number to different **lines** and then called on a similar events.
 For example if we are printing on the display the state of four LEDs.
 The four LEDs are instantiated in four **LiquidLine** objects with their name and their state.
 The functions used to turn them on can be attached under number 1 and the functions for turning them off - under number 2.
-Then if we have 3 buttons, one can be used to switch the focus, the second (*say 'UP'*) button can be used to call function 1 and the third (*say 'DOWN'*) button can be used to call function 2.
+Then if we have 3 buttons, one can be used to switch the focus, the second (say 'UP') button can be used to call function 1 and the third (say 'DOWN') button can be used to call function 2.*

+For more detailed explanation go to the [documentation][docs_home].

 ### Basic example
 ```c++